ImxTreme21/Startpage-OPIUM/README.md

 # A TRUE OPIUM STARTPAGE

-Minimalist OPIUM starpage for yall carti meatriders lol.
+Minimalist OPIUM starpage for yall carti meatriders.

 > “This man was in philly installing this startpage mid pandemic the day my son was born even tho it was a scheduled c section.“ - Iggy Azalea

-- The style its based on what I like and I know prolly everyone won´t like the terminal style of the page, feel free to change it idc.
+- The style its based on what I like and I know prolly everyone won´t like the terminal style of the page, feel free to change it.
-- If you like other artists like idk Hannah Montana or whatever I encourage you to change the pics and songs to something that suits your liking (and please push or fork this repo so more people can choose between styles and yk)
+- If you like other artists like idk Kanye, Lil Uzi Vert, Taylor Swift or whatever I encourage you to change the pics and songs to something that suits your liking (and please push or fork this repo so more people can choose between styles)
-- Carti drop the fucking album
+- Carti drop the fucking album.
 ## Preview

 ![img1](https://github.com/ImxTreme21/Startpage-OPIUM/blob/main/preview/img1.png)